openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 organization.
 For example, you can change the images that appear on certificates for each course mode that your organization supports, as well as fonts and colors that are used on certificates.

+To issue certificates in more than one language, see :ref:`Certificates in Additional Languages`.

+To display hours of effort on certificates, see :ref:`Display Hours of Effort`.

 Assets for HTML certificates exist in the following locations.